So, your paid advertising campaign is doing its job of getting searchers to your landing pages.

 Too many colors and images will only distract your site visitors.
 When used correctly, though, color can help increase conversions.

-- Black signals luxury and value
+- Purple: luxury and wealth

 Just because you aren’t covering every inch of your site with text or images doesn’t mean that space is wasted.
 White space surrounding a call to action button can help the button stand out and increase conversions.
-Basecamp increased conversions by 14% when they decluttered their homepage.
+In fact, Basecamp increased conversions by 14% when they decluttered their homepage.

 Sometimes less is more.
 White space can help frame the important elements of your landing page.